laigaard/Python-Email-Automation/README.md

 # Python Email Automation Script

-This script was designed to solve a time consuming issue that a business loan broker faces on a daily basis: sending the same email separately to multiple lending companies.

 This branch, named "example", is set up to show you a working example of the script.
 The main branch requires you to fill some key variable before using, so having a clear functioning example to reference was important for ease of use.